nixers-projects/urnn/README.md

 #bcbcaf = 0.737255 0.737255 0.686275
 ````

+Thus the input will consist of 3 times the X most used colors in the image and
+the output will consist of 54 neurons, 3 times the 8 colors used in a terminal
+colorscheme.

 ### images/

 This tool can be written in whatever, we just need to figure out the best place to scrape images from and record the data we want.